ChakshuGautam/sql-graph/README.md

 Enable SQL to be managed as a graph.

 Use Cases
-- [ ] Convert SQL Schema to a Graph.
+- [x] Convert SQL Schema to a Graph.
+- [x] Print the graph as a PNG for debugging
 - [ ] Convert Graph to SQL.
 - [ ] Create a subset of a SQL Schema.
 - [ ] Allow for adding additonal metadata - augmenting/enriching SQL schema.